-The Residential Medium Intensity Zone caters for a range of residential types including houses, multiple residential and other residential (including special needs accommodation).
-The zone also caters for housing that is affordable, accessible and appropriate, reflecting local housing need.

-Densities in this zone will generally be between 30 and 60 dwellings per hectare.
+The Residential Medium Intensity Zone caters for a range of residential types including dwelling houses, dual occupancies, multiple residential, special needs accommodation, affordable housing and adaptable housing reflecting local housing need and generally between 30 and 60 dwellings per hectare.

-The Residential High Intensity Zone caters for a range of residential types including multiple residential and other residential (including special needs accommodation).
-The zone also caters for housing that is affordable, accessible and appropriate, reflecting local housing need.

-Densities in this zone will generally be between 60 and 100 dwellings per hectare.
+The Residential High Intensity Zone caters for a range of residential types including multiple residential, special needs accommodation, affordable housing and adaptable housing reflecting local housing need and generally between 60 and 100 dwellings per hectare.

-The Residential Very High Intensity Zone caters for a range of residential types including multiple residential and other residential (including special needs accommodation).
-The zone also caters for housing that is affordable, accessible and appropriate, reflecting local housing need.

-Densities in this zone will generally be over 100 dwellings per hectare.
+The Residential Very High Intensity Zone caters for a range of residential types including multiple residential, special needs accommodation, affordable housing and adaptable housing reflecting local housing need and generally over 100 dwellings per hectare.

-Non-residential land uses such as local shops, food premises, schools, churches and community infrastructure that provide direct support to residential uses may be suitable in all residential zones.
-Non-residential uses can only be established where residential character and amenity are maintained and when the uses cater for the needs of the immediate community and do not undermine the viability of any centres.
-Home based businesses may occur in all residential zones where residential character and amenity are maintained.
+Non-residential land uses such as local shops, café's, schools, churches and community infrastructure that provide direct support to residential uses may be suitable in all Residential Zones.
+Non-residential uses can only be established where residential character and amenity are maintained, when the uses cater for the needs of the immediate community and do not undermine the viability of any centres.
+Home based businesses are permitted in all Residential Zones where residential character and amenity are maintained.